Theophelus Rikhotso: Career

-Rikhotso is based in Pretoria,Gauteng and works across sculpture, painting, and drawing.
-His art investigates the intersections of personal memory, ancestral connection, and the socio-economic conditions of post-apartheid South Africa.A recurring motif in his work is the shovel," which he uses as a symbol of labour, resilience, and strength.
+Rikhotso is based in Pretoria, Gauteng, and works across sculpture, painting, and drawing.
+His art investigates the intersections of personal memory, ancestral connection, and the socio-economic conditions of post-apartheid South Africa.
+A recurring motif in his work is the shovel, which he uses as a symbol of labor, resilience, and strength.
 Another personal emblem is the African pied crow, known in Xitsonga as vukuvuku, representing spirituality and guidance.

 His approach often combines industrial and organic materials, including steel, charcoal, canvas, and found objects.
-In his 2021 work African Pied Crow on a Shovel, he melted a hard hat onto a ready-made shovel as a commentary on labor and identity.Rikhotso has been featured in several exhibitions across South Africa, including solo and group presentations at The Viewing Room Art Gallery, Pretoria Art Museum, WORLDART Gallery in Cape Town as well as Vrede Art Gallery and others.
+In his 2021 work African Pied Crow on a Shovel, he melted a hard hat onto a ready-made shovel as a commentary on labor and identity.
+Rikhotso has been featured in several exhibitions across South Africa, including solo and group presentations at The Viewing Room Art Gallery, Pretoria Art Museum, WORLDART Gallery in Cape Town as well as Vrede Art Gallery and others.
+He has exhibited with artists such as Bongiwe Dlomo-Mautloa, Jeanette Unite, Bongi Dube, and Jeff Allan at the Turbine Art Fair in Johannesburg in 2023.

 Artistic style and themes

 Rikhotso’s work explores the tension between the modern and the ancestral, drawing from his upbringing in a rural landscape.
-His sculptures and drawings often include bird forms, tools, and abstracted human shapes to address broader questions of land, identity, and spirituality.He describes his process as “listening to the land,” translating lived experience into visual narratives that challenge social taboos and colonial frameworks of representation.
+His sculptures and drawings often include bird forms, tools, and abstracted human shapes to address broader questions of land, identity, and spirituality.
+He describes his process as “listening to the land,” translating lived experience into visual narratives that challenge social taboos and colonial frameworks of representation.